Exryber/archlinux-packages/README.md

 # archlinux-packages
 Personal precompiled package for Arch Linux (ARM AArch64)

-This is actually compiled from a $180 Chinese Xiaomi Android phone.
+This is actually compiled from a Android phone on Termux via a compatibility layer.